vjcitn/BioconductorAnnotationPipeline/README.md

 **1. Run makeTerminalDBPkgs.R**

-This is an Rscript, that is intended to get the correct values passed in as arguments.
+This is an Rscript that expects to get the correct values passed in as arguments.
 There are three arguments; what type of package to generate (OrgDb or TxDb), the directory to put the data (just the date, in yyyymmdd format, like 20200920), and the version (like 3.12.0)